 Real-time commission adjustments

 We estimate how much commission you'll pay based on the previous month.
-Once we receive the actual fees from Stripe and Adyen, they're automatically added to the Payment report export (and the Fee total and Settlement columns will be automatically adjusted).
-You can track these commission adjustments in the Merchant Balance Report.
+Once we receive the actual fees from Stripe and Adyen, they're automatically added to the Payment report export and reflected in Mews Payments balance report.
+You can track these commission adjustments in the Mews Payments Balance Report.

 Note: Commission adjustments only apply for Stripe accounts, and only for Visa and MasterCard payments.
 If your property has a negative account balance, commission adjustments may not go through until it is positive.